 Voluntary Team Retention

-N°03 — About
+About

 Eric Frans, CFRE

-Widower, Father, Author, and Word Alchemist
+Widower, Father, Author/Speaker, and Behavioural Alchemist

 Trusted executive advisor and the originator of Neurophilanthropy — the intersection of neuroscience, identity theory, and psychology with fundraising.
 With over three decades of impact, Eric is a sought-after speaker and consultant in the charitable sector, known for turning complex organizational challenges into sustainable, donor-centered growth.